 Zidoun-Bossuyt Gallery is proud to present new works by Yashua Klos, John Madu, Tomokazu Matsuyama, Godwin Champs Namuyimba, Brian Rochefort and Summer Wheat.

 As the exploration of the outside world has recently been restricted, these works formulate a new investigation of memory and humanity.
 Displaying their works together represents an exciting opportunity to discover the theme of complexity of identity and appreciate their unique approach to the use of color and pattern.
 Their investigations into heritage, local and global culture resonate with todays societal concerns and awards their juxtaposition a particularly compelling relevance.

 Yashua Klos explores issues of identity through the lenses of mythical blackness.

 His formal construction of disparate collaged images mirrors the constant fracturing and reconciliation of blackness, masculinity and family structures within the black urban environment.
-Yashua Klos sees collage itself, as a medium, as a metaphor for the fragmentation of African American identity.
+Yashua Klos sees collage itself, as a medium, as a metaphor for the fragmentation of American identity.
 The artist also references the larger ideas of ancestry, mythology and cosmology.
 His constructions lead one into an imaginary landscape, at once ancient and futuristic, classic and sci-fi, where identity is both in question and shockingly evident.

 Yashua Klos creates his own shallow cubist space by juxtaposing and overlapping smaller collage elements, twisting and turning their orientation to create the illusion of spatial movement and three- dimensional wall sculpture.
 The impression of fractured space is furthered by the angled vantage points and foreshortened views of recognizable images.